samunemeth/zmk-config/README.md

 ## Premise

-A [Ferris Sweep](https://github.com/davidphilipbarr/Sweep) inspired 34 key bluetooth split keyboard.
+A [Ferris Sweep](https://github.com/davidphilipbarr/Sweep) inspired 34-key Bluetooth split keyboard.

 ## Layout

-The layout is based on a [dvorak layout](https://en.wikipedia.org/wiki/Dvorak_keyboard_layout), but the symbols and numbers are custom placed.
+The layout is based on a [Dvorak layout](https://en.wikipedia.org/wiki/Dvorak_keyboard_layout), but the symbols and numbers are custom-placed.
 There are no home row modifiers, and a minimum amount of combos, as they bother me.